Collegiate Recovery Community

 The CRC offers support, fellowship, and resources for students in recovery.

 The CRC sustains and nurtures a safe and authentic community by offering access to recovery resources and a fun, drug-free college experience.
-This Community is founded upon values that enable students to develop behaviors and skills necessary to flourish in recovery.
+This Community is founded on values that enable students to develop behaviors and skills necessary to flourish in recovery.
 These values include:

 - Clean, Sober, and Healthy – In addition to attending recovery meetings regularly (either on campus or off) that enhance all aspects of mind, body and spiritual health, students involved in the CRC have the opportunity to learn, encourage and socialize with one another.